mantisbt-plugins/Reminder/README.txt

 * Automatically generating mail                                                *
 ********************************************************************************

-After this, bug_reminder_mail can be used via cron like this:
+The bug_reminder_mail script can be called via cron like this (using Lynx):
 */1440 *   *   *   * lynx --dump http://mantis.homepage.com/plugins/Reminder/scripts/bug_reminder_mail.php

-or via command line interface
+or via command line interface (recommanded):
 */1440 *   *   *   * /usr/local/bin/php /path/to/mantis/plugins/Reminder/scripts/bug_reminder_mail.php

 This line would send out a reminder every day until the due date.

 You can also decide to run the script every day at 7a.m. and send a reminder only if it's near the due date (see parameter reminder_days_treshold for nb of days/hours):
 0 7 * * * /usr/local/bin/php /path/to/mantis/plugins/Reminder/scripts/bug_reminder_unique_mail.php

 You also can use a scheduled task under windows by calling a batch-file like: